nixn/pdns-etcd3/README.md

 pdns-etcd3 is tested on PowerDNS versions 3 and 4, and uses an ETCD v3 cluster.
 It's currently only one version of each (pdns 3.x and 4.y, ETCD API 3.0), until I find a way to test it on different versions easily.
-Therefore each release shall state which exact versions were used for testing, so one can be sure to have a working combination for deploying, when using those (tested) versions.
+Therefore, each release shall state which exact versions were used for testing, so one can be sure to have a working combination for deploying, when using those (tested) versions.
 Most likely it will work on other "usually compatible" versions,